fedora-infra/fedora-messaging/docs/tutorial/exceptions.rst

 - ``HaltConsumer``: raise this to shutdown the consumer and return the message to the queue.

-Any other exception will bubble up in the consumer as a ``HaltConsumer`` exception, shutdown the consumer, and return pending messages to the queue.
-Your app will have to handle the ``HaltConsumer`` exception.
+Any other exception will bubble up in the consumer, shut it down, and return pending messages to the queue.
+Your app will have to handle the exception.

 Modify the callback function to raise those exceptions and see what happens.